Jump right to it: To get the best health insurance in New Jersey, get quotes from competing companies using this form.

 Vision insurance through Ameritas provides screening coverage and coverage for contacts and prescription eyewear.
 The 20/20 Plus plan includes coverage for dental, vision and hearing with discounted prices for hearing aids

-If you are a New Jersey resident looking for a healthcare provider with no enrollment period, Sidecar Health is a great option to consider.
+If you are a NJ resident looking for a healthcare provider with no enrollment period, Sidecar Health is a great option to consider.
 Sidecar Health is not a traditional insurance company but allows you to pay healthcare providers upfront using the Sidecar Health payment card.
 By using the Sidecar Health payment card, you can receive as much as 40% savings on healthcare costs.
-In addition, all Sidecar Health insurance plans are ACA compliant.
+In addition, all Sidecar plans are ACA compliant.

 Sidecar Health insurance is ideal for healthy people needing short-term coverage who do not have any preexisting conditions and may not want to enroll in a major healthcare plan.